Six ways DOT is not delivering passenger protections

 Another law passed by Congress would refund the checked baggage fee if the checked bag did not get into the hands of the passenger within a reasonable time after the flight.
 It seems not too much to ask to have the service for which one pays to be provided.
 The airlines protested vigorously; however, even Congressmen could see the benefits of guaranteeing a modicum of checked-baggage service — getting the luggage to the passenger after the flight for which the passenger was charged a checked baggage fee.

-Amazingly, this law is not in effect yet.
-DOT has not promulgated the rules that will make that happen.
+Alas, this law is not in effect yet.
 Airlines have no requirement to provide the service for which airline passengers are now paying.
 It is shameful.

 3. FAA refuses to clarify safety evacuation tests